japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/incidents/incident-01-router-down.md

 - PRTG lost visibility to R1 sensors
 - The routed path between the monitoring host and the internal lab network was affected
-- Monitoring of downstream internal connectivity depended on restoration of the router path
+- Visibility to downstream internal devices depended on restoration of the router path.

 In a production environment, this type of incident would represent a significant service-impacting event because the router is a critical forwarding device.